oracle/docker-images/OracleWebLogic/samples/12213-patch-wls-for-k8s/README.md

 Example of Image with WLS Domain
 ================================
-This Dockerfile extends the Oracle WebLogic install image by updating OPatch and applying a patch.
+There are two  Dockerfiles which extend the Oracle WebLogic install image and apply ia necesary patch for the WebLogic Kubernetes Operator 2.0.

+	1)Dockerfile.patching-ontop-12213: applies two patches `p28076014` (on top of WLS 12.2.1.3) and `p27117282` (this patch is needed only if the WebLogic binary image is created manually from this Github project).
+	2)Dockerfile.patching-ontop-12213-psu: applies patch `p28298734` (WLS PATCH SET UPDATE 12.2.1.3.181016), patch `p28076014` (on top of WLS 12.2.1.3 October PSU), and `p28186730` (Opatch update).
           Before applying the WebLogic 12.2.1.3 October PSU PATCH 12.2.1.3.181016WLSPSU, Opatch needs to be updated with PATCH 28186730: OPATCH 13.9.4.0.0 FOR FMW/WLS 12.2.1.3.

 **Notes:** Historically, OPatch was updated by unzipping and replacing the `ORACLE_HOME/OPatch` directory.
 For versions greater than or equal to 13.6, now it uses the OUI installation tooling.
 This ensures that the installer both executes the file updates and logs the components and file changes to the OUI meta-data.
 A pure unzip install means the OUI tooling is not aware of these changes, which has on occasion, led to upgrade-related issues.

-We are applying patch `p28076014_12213_Generic.zip` which is required for the WebLogic Kubernetes Operator to work.
+We are applying patch `p28076014` which is required for the WebLogic Kubernetes Operator to work.

 ## How to build
 First make sure you have built **oracle/weblogic:12.2.1.3-developer**.
+ 	If you want to patch on top of WebLogic Server 12.2.1.3 download:

-	Then download file [p28186730_139400_Generic.zip](http://support.oracle.com) and place it in the same directory as this README.
+		file [p28076014_122130_Generic.zip](http://support.oracle.com) and place it in the same directory as this README. file [p27117282_122130_Generic.zip](http://support.oracle.com) and place it in the same directory as this README.

+ 	If you want to patch on top of WebLogic Server 12.2.1.3 October PSU download:
-	Then download file [p28298734_122130_Generic.zip](http://support.oracle.com) and place it in the same directory as this README.
-	Then download file [p28076014_122130_Generic.zip](http://support.oracle.com) and place it in the same directory as this README.
+		file [p28186730_139400_Generic.zip](http://support.oracle.com) and place it in the same directory as this README. file [p28298734_122130_Generic.zip](http://support.oracle.com) and place it in the same directory as this README. file [p28076014_12213181016_Generic.zip](http://support.oracle.com) and place it in the same directory as this README.

 To build, run:

+        $ docker build -t oracle/weblogic:12213-patch-wls-for-k8s -f Dockerfile.patching-ontop-12213 .
+        or
-        $ docker build -t oracle/weblogic:12213-patch-wls-for-k8s .
+        $ docker build -t oracle/weblogic:12213-patch-wls-for-k8s -f Dockerfile.patching-ontop-12213-psu .

 ## Verify that the patch has been applied correctly
 Run a container from the image: